 This is a powerful but complicated approach.
 It requires that the controller individually turn each lamp on or off.
-This can cause excessive control traffic and potentially poor timing of flashing signals.
-This is the method used by CMRI and currently (as of October 2016) available LCC equipment.
+This can cause excessive control traffic and latency causes poor timing of flashing signals.
+This is the method used by CMRI.